azutoolkit/cql/docs/guides/active-record-with-cql/README.md

 Create reusable query shortcuts to keep your code clean and expressive.

 _Read the [Scopes Guide](./scopes.md) for defining and using scopes._

----

-This revised `README.md` now serves as a central hub, providing a brief overview and directing users to specialized guides for detailed information on each aspect of CQL Active Record.